nicofuccella/pdf-thumbnail/README.md

 Pdf-thumbnail creates an image of the first page of a pdf file.
 You can also manipulate the image:

-  * You can resize it in order to create a thumbnail
+  * You can resize it
   * You can compress it with less quality or in another type (default jpg)
   * You can crop it